open3e/open3e/README.md

 <br>

+**for details regarding the different ways of addressing datapoints (complex, named) [refer to the Wiki](https://github.com/open3e/open3e/wiki/032-Command-Line-Arguments#komplexe-adressierung)**

 **_regarding the following examples: Please be aware of that not all datapoints exist with every device._**

 # Read dids